odoo/documentation/accounting/others/inventory/avg_price_valuation.rst

 Purchase return use case
 ========================

-In case of a product returned to its supplier after reception, the inventory value is reduced using the average cost formulae (not at the initial price of these products!).
+In case of a product returned to its vendor after reception, the inventory value is reduced using the average cost formulae (not at the initial price of these products!).